Cross the Alps on our Trans-Graubünden mountain bike tour Switzerland

 Mountain bike tour Switzerland Itinerary

 This trans-Graubünden mountain bike tour Switzerland will take you across the Swiss Alps, over high Alpine mountain passes and into lush valleys, sampling traditional Swiss and Italian mountain produce as you go.
 You’ll be riding at over 2,000m / 6,500ft much of the time, so be prepared to pace yourself as you acclimatise to the altitude.
+There is also a degree of exposure on the Swiss trails, significant on some days.

 - +Arrival in Lenzerheide - refresh + prepare for your adventure